oat-sa/taohub-articles/forge/TAO 3 1/how-to-make-a-new-extension-3-0-v2.md

 -   To test this action visit *<span class="URL:/taoDocs/Hello/myName"></span>*

 to Add link to hello world on extension menu.
-Return to controller directory and Open structures.xml.<br/>
+Return to controller directory and Open structures.xml.

 In the sections tag, add this section